Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-Solving for $b^*(x)$ in the presence of uncertainty over $F \left (\cdot, \cdot,\cdot \middle \vert x \right )$ is a non-standard and highly non-trivial auction problem.
-The problem is non-standard because under the outlined circumstances, the advertiser faces two levels of uncertainty.
-The first, ``lower-order'' uncertainty is similar to the one faced by bidders in typical auction models: the advertiser is uncertain about what her competitors bid, which is encapsulated by $B_{CP}$.
-She is also uncertain about her own valuation.
-As mentioned above, under this formulation the advertiser's valuation corresponds to the treatment effect, $Y(1) - Y(0)$, which is never observed in practice.
+Finding $b^*(x)$ when $F \left (\cdot, \cdot,\cdot \middle \vert x \right )$ is unknown is neither standard nor trivial.
+It is not standard because, under the outlined circumstances, the advertiser faces two levels of uncertainty.
+The first, lower-order uncertainty is similar to the one faced by bidders in typical auction models: they are uncertain about their competitors' actions, encapsulated by $B_{CP}$.
+They are also uncertain about their own valuations, because, under this formulation, valuations correspond to treatment effects, which are never observed in practice.

-The second, ''higher-order'' uncertainty is not present in standard auction models and is also the source of the inference goal.
-While in the majority of auction models a given bidder does not have complete knowledge of her valuation or of her competing bids, she does know the distributions from which these objects are drawn, which would correspond to the conditional joint distribution of $Y(1)$, $Y(0)$ and $B_{CP}$ on $x$ in our model.
-This is not the case here where the advertiser faces uncertainty regarding $F \left (\cdot, \cdot,\cdot \middle \vert x \right )$.

-To see why this bidding problem is non-trivial, notice that without access to data informative of this distribution, the advertiser would have to integrate over $F \left (\cdot, \cdot,\cdot \middle \vert x \right )$ to construct the expected payoff from auction participation.
-The optimization problem she would then need to solve is:
+The second, higher-order uncertainty is not present in standard auction models and is the source of the inference goal.
+While in most auction models bidders do not have complete knowledge of their valuation or of competing bids, they, in equilibrium, know the distributions from which these objects are drawn, which would correspond to the joint distribution of $Y(1)$, $Y(0)$, and $B_{CP}$ given $x$.
+This is not the case here since the advertiser faces uncertainty regarding $F \left (\cdot, \cdot,\cdot \middle \vert x \right )$.
+To better see why this bidding problem is not trivial, notice that, without access to data informative of this distribution, bidders would have to integrate over $F \left (\cdot, \cdot,\cdot \middle \vert x \right )$ itself to construct the expected payoff from auction participation.
+The resulting optimization problem is: